Skip to content

 NZ Rock: 1987-2007 covers the last twenty years of rock music in New Zealand – showing its progression from being hardly played on local commercial radio to becoming a major force, both locally and on the international stage.

 He has a BSc (Hons) in Psychology and Mathematics, and a BA(Hons) in Philosophy and English from the University of Auckland.
-He works part-time as a librarian and is involved with the label Lil' Chief Records.
+He works as a freelance writer and for the label Lil' Chief Records.
 He is also a musician and has toured the UK, Europe, US, and Australia as a member of the Brunettes and the Ruby Suns.
-He is currently a member of three groups: the Conjurors, the Cosbys, and the Investigations.
+He is currently a member of Thee Golden Geese.

 MEDIA LINKS AND CLIPS